We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Although ginger is considered safe, talk to your doctor before taking large amounts if you are pregnant.
 Some believe that large amounts can raise the risk of miscarriage, but there are currently no studies to support this.

-Bottom Line: 1-1.5 grams of ginger can help prevent various types of nausea.
-This applies to sea sickness, chemotherapy-related nausea, nausea after surgery and morning sickness.
+Just 1–1.5 grams of ginger can help prevent various types of nausea.
+This applies to sea sickness, chemotherapy-related nausea, nausea after surgery, and morning sickness.

 Ginger has been shown to be effective against exercise-induced muscle pain.

 In one study, consuming 2 grams of ginger per day, for 11 days, significantly reduced muscle pain in people performing elbow exercises (